What is an IMEI number? The VIN of the mobile world

 If you’ve ever sold a used car privately, you know that the VIN is among the first things a serious buyer will ask for.
 Providing it shows you’re acting in good faith.
 Not providing it is probably a deal breaker.

 The mobile phone world has an analog to automotive VIN.
 It’s called the IMEI.
-What that stands for isn’t important for this discussion, though you may sometimes see different initialisms (MEID, ESN) for what is, in effect, the same idea: A unique identifier that says a lot about a device.
+What that stands for isn’t important for this discussion, though you may sometimes see different initialisms (MEID, ESN) for what is, in effect, the same idea: a unique identifier that says a lot about a device.
 If you’re interested in bringing your own device to Ting, you’ll be asked for this number in order to find out if it’s compatible.

 tl;dr: Used device buyers: Always ask for the IMEI.
 Don’t buy without it.
 Used device sellers: If a buyer asks for a phone’s IMEI and seems cool, provide it.